-We were never allowed to look in the safe my parents had in their home, but I knew it was filled with jewelry, as mom also loved bling.
+My parents had a small safe in their home which I was not allowed to go into, but I knew it was filled with jewelry, as mom also loved bling.
 I always called it The Vault to annoy her.
 “Show me what’s in The Vault,” I would plead.
 She would always say “next time.”
 Now I go into The Vault and play with the jewelry like when I was a kid playing with her costume jewelry in her 1960’s jewelry box.
 Dad tries to recall where each piece came from, but many things are not remembered.

 I’m not sure what I’m learning from this experience, but I’m trying to gain something from it.
 Anything that is this life-changing must bring something to gain.
 Maybe the best part is that my sister is committed to coming to visit once a month.
 It makes my dad happy.
 My mother would approve of that.

 So, as Mother’s Day approaches, I think about it and realize I don’t really feel a great loss attached to the day.
 I feel the loss every day.
-All kids ask why there isn’t a Children’s Day and all kids get the same answer.
-I now feel the same about Mother’s Day: Everyday is Mother’s Day, when you don’t have your mother around anymore.
+All kids ask why there isn’t a Children’s Day and all kids get the same answer: Every day is Children’s Day.
+I now feel the same about Mother’s Day.